SLM & DMLS: what is the difference?

 Warping can be also minimized using randomized scan patterns.
 This scanning strategy prevents the buildup of residual stresses in any particular direction and will add a characteristic surface texture to the part.

 Since the cost of metal printing is very high, simulations are often used to predict the behavior of the part during processing.
-Topology optimisation algorithms are also used not only to maximize the mechanical performance and create lightweight parts but also to minimize the need of support structure and the likelihood of warping.
+Topology optimization algorithms are also used not only to maximize the mechanical performance and create lightweight parts but also to minimize the need of support structure and the likelihood of warping.

 Hollow Sections & Lightweight Structures